bicobus/qModManager/docs/usage.rst

 Monitoring of the hard drive
 ----------------------------
-The software will monitor filesystem changes on both the game's module folder and the folder you designated as repository.
+The software will monitor file-system changes on both the game's module folder and the folder you designated as repository.
 The software will automatically scan any archive dropped in your repository folder, as well as making sure the game's module folder remains known even if you unpack files through other